Schools

 Dioceses

-If a school is SEVP-certified or seeking to become certified as a diocese, archdiocese or similar administrative unit, please use the administrative unit’s name as the main name on your Form I-17.
-However, if the Form I-17 is only for one school within a diocese or similar administrative unit, it is best to use the school name as the main name in SEVIS.
+A private school that is certified by SEVP or planning to apply to SEVP as a diocese, archdiocese or similar administrative unit should use the administrative unit’s name as the main name on the school’s Form I-17.
+However, if the Form I-17 is only for one school within a diocese or similar administrative unit, it is best to use the school name as the main name on the Form I-17.

-Please ensure that every location where the school may have international students is listed separately on your Form I-17 information in SEVIS.
-Review SEVP’s policy guidance on instructional sites to determine whether the school should add a given location in SEVIS as a separate instructional site.
-Visit Study in the States’ reference page to find out more information about how to update your Form I-17.
+Please ensure that every location where the school may have nonimmigrant students receiving instruction is listed separately on the school’s Form I-17.
+Review SEVP’s policy guidance on instructional sites to determine whether the school needs to add a physical location in the Student and Exchange Visitor Information System.
+Visit the Study in the States reference page to find out more information about how to update the Form I-17.

 Related Tags: Schools